Author: Rosemary Wells

 Guided Reading Level:

-Respect, Cooking, Prejudice and Tolerance Experiences, Sharing and Taking Turns, Elementary School, Japanese and Japanese American
+Prejudice and Tolerance Experiences, Japanese and Japanese American, Respect, Elementary School

 Timothy has peanut butter and jelly for lunch.
 Valerie has a cream cheese and jelly sandwich.
 Fritz unwraps a meatball grinder.
 The Frank twins share franks and beans.
 And Yoko?
 Yoko has brought sushi for lunch.
 Sushi?!
 The other children at school find her lunch horrifying: "Yuckorama!"
 Worse, everyone laughs, and Yoko goes through her day listless and sad.
 Mrs. Jenkins, her concerned teacher, tries to orchestrate Yoko through her difficult day, but nothing works.